Treasury calls for severing diplomatic ties with India

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The government members in the joint sitting of parliament on Wednesday said Pakistan should sever diplomatic ties with India over its move to end autonomous status of Indian Held Kashmir (IHK).
+ISLAMABAD: The government members in the joint sitting of the Parliament on Wednesday said Pakistan should sever diplomatic ties with India over its move to end autonomous status of Indian Held Kashmir (IHK).

 The minister said that Pakistan was also considering requesting for calling special session of the Security Council.
 She said that India had done official annexation of IHK which is illegal and illegitimate.
 “The same thing was done by Israel in case of Palestine,” the minister said.